okcoders/curriculum/2026/Module-1/Readme-Module-1.md

 ### Good Building Prompts
 - "Add a responsive navbar that collapses on mobile using Bootstrap"
-- "Create a 3-column card grid using CSS Grid that stacks on mobile"
+- "Create a 3-column card layout using flexbox that stacks on mobile"
 - "Style this form with proper spacing and hover states on the button"

 ### Bad Prompts (Too Vague)